graemet-umich/Amazon_Vine_Analysis/README.md

 ## Results

-The summary statistics are displayed in the table below.
+The summary statistics are displayed in the table below to determine the bias of Vine reviews compared to non-Vine reviews.

 - **Total Vine and non-Vine reviews.**
 - **5-star Vine and non-Vine reviews.**